Kanaderu/spiking-ddpg-mapless-navigation/README.md

 #### 3. Evaluate in real-world environment ####

 Our implementation of real-world evaluate relies on the **amcl** to localize the robot and generate relative goal positions.
-Therefore, to evaluate the trained SNN in real-world environment, you have to first generate a map of the environment using GMapping (use Python 2 environment):
+Therefore, to evaluate the trained SNN in real-world environment, you have to first generate a map of the environment using GMapping:

 ```bash
 roslaunch turtlebot_lidar gmapping_lplidar_demo.launch
 ```

-Then, you can use the saved map to localize the robot's pose (use Python 2 environment):
+Then, you can use the saved map to localize the robot's pose:

 ```bash
 roslaunch turtlebot_lidar amcl_lplidar_demo.launch map_file:=<Dir to map>
 ```

-You can view the robot navigation using **rviz** by running in a separate terminal (use Python 2 environment):
+You can view the robot navigation using **rviz** by running in a separate terminal:

 ```bash
 roslaunch turtlebot_rviz_launchers view_navigation.launch